This animal carries a deadly virus, and the greatest medical crisis in history is about to begin.

 Try to remain calm.

 Imagine you are hunting a killer.
 The perpetrator is insidious, invisible, and deadly.
-It is smart and reactive.
-Its victims die in horrifying pain.
+It is reactive and fast.
+Its victims suffer and die in horrifying pain.
 There is no reasoning with it, no bargaining with it, and no way to stop it.
 The military wants to avoid a panic.
 The media questions the methods being used to stop it.
 It is a billionth your size

 , Kevin Spacey

-to a film adaptation of the novel The Burning Zone
+to a film adaptation of the novel The Hot Zone

 that never materialized.